 Director, Writer, Producer.

-Zoë has over 20 years’ experience working in broadcast, advertising and as an independent filmmaker.
-Her style is both cinematic and character focused whether the form of the work is comedy, drama, documentary or commercial.
+Zoë has over 25 years’ experience working in broadcast, advertising and as an independent filmmaker.
+Her style is both cinematic and character-focused whether the form of the work is drama, comedy or documentary.

-Striking visuals, offbeat humour, emotional heart and snappy execution are her trademarks.
-Added to this, Zoë’s focus on the performer, from seasoned actors to in situ ‘actuals’ and first time interviewees, delivers convincing performances that engage audiences in story.
+Striking visuals, quirky humour, emotional heart and snappy execution are her trademarks.
+Added to this, Zoë’s focus on the performer, from seasoned actors to first time interviewees, delivers convincing performances that engage audiences in story.

 “The power of film is its ability to transport us.
 For me, attention to detail is the key to character and mood.
 I love creating worlds for talent to inhabit and convey their stories in the most compellingly cinematic way the budget will allow.“